 When it comes to hacking through a giant pile of old construction lumber like butter, nothing is as satisfying as a reciprocating saw.
-Used to quickly and easily (not kidding) cut through any material shy of solid rock, a good reciprocating saw is the preferred tool of professional construction workers and do-it-yourselfers alike for remodeling and demolition.
+Used to quickly and easily cut through any material shy of solid rock (not kidding), a good reciprocating saw is the preferred tool of professional construction workers and do-it-yourselfers alike for remodeling and demolition.

 While cordless reciprocating saws are gaining in popularity, saws with cords are still more popular due to their reliable power supply.
 Browse our list of 13 corded reciprocating saws to discover what options might work best for you and your next project.

 ||Price: $153.00 Shop at Amazon||Shop now Read our review|

 ||Price: $137.62 Shop at Amazon||Shop now Read our review|

 Amazon Customer Reviews

 ||Price: $119.00 Shop at Amazon||Shop now Read our review|